Skip to main content

 Haus des KW Institute for Contemporary Art © Foto: Tina Wessel

-Founded in the early 1990s in a former Magarine factory, KW Institute for Contemporary Art has since become a permanent and important institution for contemporary art in Berlin.
-In addition to cooperation programmes with national and international partners such as MoMA PS1 in New York, the Biennale di Venezia or Documenta in Kassel, exciting projects are also realised with the local creative scene, such as screenings, readings, discussion rounds and much more.
-The focus is always on a critical view of current processes of social change.
+Founded in the early 1990s in a former Magarine factory, KW Institute for Contemporary Art has since developed into a permanent institution for contemporary art in Berlin.
+In addition to cooperation programmes with national and international partners such as the MoMA PS1 in New York, the Biennale di Venezia or the Documenta in Kassel, exciting projects such as screenings, readings, discussions and much more are also realised with the local creative scene.
+The critical view of current social change processes is always at the centre of attention.

 Tip: KW Institute is also always part of the Berlin Biennale for Contemporary Art.
-Here, different formats by renowned curators are realised at various locations in Berlin, including many experimental formats.
+Various formats by renowned curators are realised here at different locations in Berlin, including many experimental formats.

 Where: Auguststraße 69, Mitte